Believer Baptism and Mental Disabilities

-Ben writes in to ask: “Is it right to baptize my severely autistic friend?
-If so, how can I explain the difference to infant baptizing friends and family?”
-This is a question we get on occasion, Pastor John, and it’s a question our friend John Knight has asked me to address on APJ in the past.
+Ben writes in to ask, “Is it right to baptize my severely autistic friend?
+If so, how can I explain the difference between baptizing my friend and infant baptism for friends and family?”
+This is a question we get on occasion, Pastor John, and it’s a question our friend John Knight has asked me to address on the Ask Pastor John podcast in the past.
 John is a dear colleague of ours at Desiring God.
-So Pastor John, with severe cognitive impairment in those in our churches (young men and women who cannot articulate a testimony), what’s the threshold a credobaptist church would hold to in deciding whether or not to baptize such an individual?
+So Pastor John, with severe cognitive impairment in those in our churches — young men and women who cannot articulate a testimony — what’s the threshold a credobaptist church would hold to in deciding whether or not to baptize such an individual?

-We believe, we Baptists believe that before Jesus inaugurated the new covenant in his blood, the people of God were identified through a physical line of Jadishness and, therefore, it was fitting that the sign belonging to this people, the sign of the covenant belonging to this people was given to their physical children, the Jews.
+As Baptists, we believe that before Jesus inaugurated the new covenant in his blood, the people of God were identified through a physical line of Jewishness.
+Therefore, it was fitting that the sign belonging to this people — the sign of the covenant belonging to this people — was given to their physical children, the Jews.
 And that sign was circumcision.
-But with the new covenant God’s saving focus is no longer on any ethnic group, but is defined, most essentially, by identification with Jesus the Christ through faith.
-And, thus, the new sign of this new covenant is no longer circumcision, but baptism and no longer give to physical descendants, but to spiritual descendants, that is, to those who have faith.
+But with the new covenant, God’s saving focus is no longer on any ethnic group, but is essentially defined by identification with Jesus, the Christ, through faith.
+And, thus, the new sign of this new covenant is no longer circumcision, but baptism, and it is no longer given to physical descendants, but to spiritual descendants — that is, to those who have faith.
 That is the fundamental picture of believer’s baptism.

-So Baptism is pictured here as an event in which the baptismal candidate is making an appeal to God for a good conscience through submitting to this water baptism symbolic of his death and resurrection with Christ.
-And so that is a conscience act of the candidate and, hence, we don’t do it to children who can’t make that little infants who can’t make that appeal.
+So, baptism is pictured here as an event in which the baptismal candidate is making an appeal to God for a good conscience through submitting to this water baptism which is symbolic of his death and resurrection with Christ.
+And so that is a conscience act of the candidate and, hence, we don’t do it to infants or children who can’t make that appeal.

-Or here is one other text, Colossians 2:12.
-Having been buried therefore with him in baptism, in which you were also raised with him through faith, that was so big for me when I was in Germany trying to battle with these Lutherans in all my classes.
+Or here is one other text, Colossians 2:12, “Having been buried with him in baptism, in which you were also raised with him through faith.”
+That was so big for me when I was in Germany, trying to battle with these Lutherans in all my classes.
 I was the only Baptist in the group and this text was hugely important for me.
-Having been buried there with him in baptism, in baptism, in which, in baptism you were raised with him through faith.
-So it is through faith that we were raised with him.
+It is “through faith” that we were raised with him.
 So those are two texts that point me to believer’s baptism.

-And finally, I would say that if the child is so impaired that the child or the young adult has no perception of spiritual things, no perceptible signs of response, I think those who are responsible for him should not pursue baptism, but the mindset of the parents or the caregivers should be this — and this is very important —should... they should say: It is not because he is not saved.
-Don’t say it is not because he is not saved.
-Rather, it is because the integrity of baptism would be preserved rather than giving the impression that it is a magical ritual.
-Well, you have got to be baptized even though there is no evidence.
-In this case it seems to me we would not be upholding baptism if we didn’t baptize him, but we would be upholding grace.
-The parents should continue to bathe the child, the young adult in word and prayer and trust that God in his mercy will work savingly in ways that no one but he can understand.
+And finally, I would say that if the child is so impaired that the he or she has no perception of spiritual things — no perceptible signs of response — I think those who are responsible for him should not pursue baptism.
+However, the mindset of the parents or the caregivers should be this — and this is very important — it is not because he is not saved.
+Rather, we will not pursue baptism in order to preserve the integrity of baptism rather than giving the impression that it is a magical ritual: “Well, you have got to be baptized even though there is no evidence of salvation.”
+In this case, it seems to me we would not be upholding baptism if we didn’t baptize him, but we would be upholding grace.
+The parents should continue to bathe the child or the young adult in word and prayer and trust that God in his mercy will work savingly in ways that no one but he can understand.